Structured Concurrency

 else:

-The deeper a task is nested, the longer the expression to access to it becomes, like tasks[i].result[j].result[k].
-If you don’t like lengthy expressions, you can avoid that by creating a asyncgui.Task instance by yourself, and passing it to the API as follows.
+The deeper a task is nested, the longer the expression needed to access it becomes — like tasks[i].result[j].result[k].
+If you don’t like writing such lengthy expressions, you can avoid it by creating a asyncgui.Task instance yourself and passing it to the API, like so:

 await wait_all(